ainulakif/website/README.md

 - Make sign-in button disabled while waiting for Auth.

-- Setup a new method to connect to multiple database.
-  - ~~Modify database connection to accept its name as a parameter.~~
-  - ~~Move parameter into environment variables.~~
-  - Currently connect to the same db.
+>The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+### [1.6.7] - 2024-05-02

+#### Changed

+- Modify from single connection to multiple connection.
+The database separate `prompt` and `todolist`.
+  - Update the API endpoint to work with the database and also the session.
   - Modify the error handling in each API endpoint.
-  - [x] dynamic profile
-  - [x] todolist
-  - [ ] next-auth
-  - [ ] prompt GET
-  - [ ] prompt POST
-  - [ ] dynamic prompt

->The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

 ### [1.5.3] - 2024-02-28